 If you’re new to electric cars, chances are you have questions about how they're charged.
 Could you run out of charge?
 Can you go on a long road trip?
 Where and how do you recharge, especially away from home?
-We’ll answer many of your questions in this guide on charging an electric vehicle (EV), which covers charging times for Nissan Leaf, Renault Zoe and BMW i3 models.
+We’ll answer many of your questions in this guide on charging an electric vehicle (EV).

 You’ll find that charging your electric vehicle is very similar to charging your mobile phone.
 Plug both in overnight while you sleep, and they are fully charged in the morning.
-On days where you use them quite heavily and the battery depletes when you’re out, there are ways to top up away from home with a network of over 10,000 charging points in the UK.
-How quickly your car charges if a function of the type of charging point you plug into (e.g., 11 kWh, 22 kWh, 43 kWh, 50 kWh, etc.).
+On days where you use them quite heavily and the battery depletes when you’re out, there are ways to top up away from home with a network of over 11,000 charging points in the UK.
+The time required to charge an EV is a function of the type of charging point you plug into (e.g., 11 kWh, 22 kWh, 43 kWh, 50 kWh, etc.).

 The fastest charging stations can be found dotted along the major motorways.
 In fact, there are now charging stations covering nearly the entire motorway network, so you should be able to get wherever you need to go without running out of battery.
 Motorway "rapid" points are designed to get you back on the road after a cup of coffee by offering 43 kWh (AC) or even 50 kWh (DC) rates, which can charge an electric vehicle to 80% in under 30 minutes, depending on the car.

 How Far Can You Drive in an Electric Car?